THROUGH THE EYES OF HISTORY

 From their humble beginnings of travel with cameras, black-and-white film and sleeping bags, workshops staff now spend months planning and setting up sophisticated facilities with state-of-the-art computing and digital imaging equipment.

 Below is a list of the communities that have been documented since the Mountain began.
 A book has been published every year starting in 1997.
-Our recent online archive of the past 20 years is no longer available online, we apologize for this change in our website.

 The 2020's